17 April, 2023

 Set yourself a goal before looking at your heatmap.
 What do you want to achieve with this analysis?

-Picking a hypothesis before looking at the data helps you approach the analysis more objectively and systematically.
+If you have a hypothesis before you look at the data, it will help you approach the analysis objectively and systematically.
 Without a goal, you’ll waste time with an aimless analysis that can even lead to misinterpretations.

-The ambiguity of interpreting a heatmap leads to the fact that the simplest explanation might be the right one, but it can also be the opposite.
+The ambiguity of analyzing a heatmap leads to the fact that the simplest explanation might be the right one, but it can also be the opposite.